zokuntech/stock_options_strategy_ui/DEPLOYMENT.md

-# Stock Screener Deployment Guide
+# Stock Options Strategy UI Deployment Guide

-This guide covers the complete deployment process for the Stock Screener application using GitHub Actions, Terraform, and AWS.
+This guide covers the complete deployment process for the Stock Options Strategy UI application using GitHub Actions, Terraform, and AWS.

 ## 🏗️ **Architecture Overview**